-Aerodromes (Required to be specified in the operational flight plan) Acceptable aerodrome RFFS category (Based on published aerodrome RFFS category, including any modification by NOTAM) Note: If an individual aerodrome serves more than one purpose, the highest required category corresponding to that purpose at the time of expected use applies.
+Aerodromes (Required to be specified in the operational flight plan) Acceptable aerodrome RFFS category (Based on published aerodrome RFFS category, including any modification by NOTAM) one purpose, the rodrome serves more than highest required category that purpose at the time of lies.
 Departure and destination aerodrome RFFS category for each aerodrome should be equal to or better than the aeroplane RFFS category.
 Where a suitable risk assessment has been conducted by the operator: One category below the aeroplane RFFS category, or Two categories below the aeroplane RFFS category, in the case of a temporary downgrade of 72 hours or less but not lower than aerodrome RFFS Category 4 for aeroplanes with maximum certificated take-off mass of over 27000 kg and not lower than Category 1 for other aeroplanes.